 (If you are associating the variable with a column that has the

-attribute, the variable should be an unsigned
+UNSIGNED attribute, the variable should be an unsigned C type.)

-For date and time column types, buffer
+For date and time column types, buffer should point to a

-structure.
+MYSQL_TIME structure.
 For character and binary string column types,

-should point to a character buffer.
+buffer should point to a character buffer.

 unsigned long buffer_length

-in bytes.
+*buffer in bytes.
 This indicates the maximum amount

 of data that can be stored in the buffer.
 For character and binary C data,

-value specifies the length of *buffer
+the buffer_length value specifies the length of *buffer

-when used with mysql_bind_param()
+when used with mysql_bind_param(),

 or the maximum number of data bytes that can be fetched into the buffer

-when used with mysql_bind_result()
+when used with mysql_bind_result().

 unsigned long *length

-variable that indicates the actual number
+unsigned long variable that indicates the actual number

-of bytes of data stored in *buffer
+of bytes of data stored in *buffer.

-is used for character or binary C data.
+length is used for character or binary C data.

 For input parameter data binding, length

-points to an unsigned long
+points to an unsigned long variable that indicates the

-length of the parameter value stored in *buffer
+length of the parameter value stored in *buffer; this is used by

-is a null pointer, the protocol assumes
+If length is a null pointer, the protocol assumes

 that all character and binary data are null-terminated.

-For output value binding, mysql_fetch()
+For output value binding, mysql_fetch() places

 the length of the column value that is returned

-into the variable that length
+into the variable that length points to.

 length